Ted Peate: Overview

 There ought to have been many more years of good work ahead of him, but he put on a great deal of weight and showed a weakness for alcohol.
 In the summer of 1886, it became evident that his days in first-class cricket were numbered.
 It was said that he would "have lasted longer had he ordered his life more carefully."

 He never entirely lost his skill as a bowler.
 Even up to the last year or two of his life, he played with success in club cricket in and around Leeds.
-He died on 11 March 1900 in Newlay, Horsforth, Yorkshire.
+He died on 11 March 1900 at his home, on St.Michael's Road, Headingley.

+Peate was buried in an unmarked grave in Yeadon until a campaign led by his biographer, raised the funds for a headstone.
+On 22 October 2025, Peate’s new headstone was unveiled.